 Today our ascent was further complicated by a steady stream of Sunday drivers all out for a day in the sunshine.
 The climb’s not quite wide enough for two-way traffic and bikes and some drivers were taking quite a few risks overtaking cyclists without giving them much room.
 Around half way up the traffic ground to a halt in both directions as a bloke on a bike had to pull up suddenly due to severe cramp.
 A concerned driver in a Range Rover parked up and jumped out to check that he was ok, which was very good of her, but her vehicle was blocking the road in both directions, causing trouble for drivers and cyclists alike.

-After a few starts and stops – never a good thing on a 10% gradient – we managed to weave around the static traffic and make it to the top where we were rewarded with a fantastic 360 degree view across the Downs to the Sussex coastline and sea beyond.
-From here the road descended into the outskirts of Brighton before climbing back up a few sharp little climbs, one at least 20%, to the top of the ridge and on to Devil’s Dyke where we were rewarded with another fantastic view and an info control.
+After a few starts and stops – never a good thing on a 10% gradient – we managed to weave around the static traffic and make it to the top where we took in the fantastic 360 degree view across the Downs to the Sussex coastline and sea beyond.
+From here the road descended into the busy outskirts of Brighton before climbing back up a few sharp little climbs, one at least 20%, to the top of the ridge and on to Devil’s Dyke where we were rewarded with another fantastic view and an info control.

-After a quick breather and photo stop we were soon descending back down into the Weald.
+After a quick breather and photo stop we were soon descending back down into the lanes of the Weald.
 Drivers taking part in the London to Brighton Classic Car Run were passing us going the other way and we got to see fine examples of classic vintage motors as we pedalled our way west for a much-needed lunch stop at Upper Beeding.
 Every now and again mini pelotons of club cyclists would speed past us and it was hard to resist the temptation to speed up and jump on the back but with 300km in our legs from the previous day I don’t think we’d have held on for long.

 Lunch was being provided for us in the event organiser’s home.
 The whole house and garden had been turned into a giant feed station with lots of volunteers preparing and serving industrial-sized quantities of pasta, chilli, bread and rice pudding and riders were scattered everywhere inside and outside the house.
-The afternoon heat had picked up considerably and I sheltered in the lounge for a while to get out of the hot sun after lunch while Peter and Julie stayed in the garden.
+The afternoon heat had picked up considerably and I sheltered in the lounge to get out of the sun after lunch while Peter and Julie stayed in the garden.
 We hung around a little longer than we ought – Peter even thought he might’ve nodded off for a while!

 Much of the next section of the ride was on fast main roads and we had a few scary encounters with close passing traffic.
 These encounters seemed to increase once we crossed over into Surrey, with much swearing and hand gestures – mainly from me!
 Riding through Surrey was a real trip down memory lane for me as I lived in the village of Alfold for a while when I first started working in London in the 1990’s and once I’d moved into the the city I’d often return to this part of the world for training rides.
 The villages haven’t changed much but the drivers have definitely got more impatient.